 Gathering relations among beautiful strangers to elevate new communities

-Participation in the Civic Actions has grown from 4,500 in 2013 to over 20,000 in 2016.
-88% of participants live in Georgia.
+Participation in the Civic Actions has grown from 4,500 in 2013 to over 52,000 in 2019.
+69% of participants live in the American South.
 The idea is to foster the creative power in meeting beautiful strangers to initiate a dialogue between history, culture, social structures and dreams.

 Year-round, communities of policy makers, educators, artists and non-profits and activists and preservationists come together to construct a working residency with glo.
-Residencies have grown from 4–6 days, to 3–8 months.
-The Civic Actions include farming, listening trips, mapping, and public vision breaking bread, each aiming to facilitate a shared economy of trust, and generosity for small progress.
+Residencies have grown from 4–6 days, to 3–8 months, to long-term projects.
+The Civic Actions include farming, listening trips, mapping, and people parades, each aiming to facilitate a shared economy of trust, and generosity for small progress.